Saint Jean Baptiste Day is observed on 24 June each year to celebrate the history and culture of French Canadians.

 Over time, Saint Jean Baptiste Day became a symbol of French unity in Canada.
 As a result of this, patriotic parades and flag ceremonies were added to the holiday’s festivals.
 On Saint Jean Baptiste Day of 1834, the Canadian national anthem was written.
 This fact demonstrates the importance of the holiday for Canadians.

 Saint Jean Baptiste Day has changed in many ways since its introduction to Canada in the 17th century.
 Today, the holiday is not considered to be a major religious event.
 Instead, the citizens of Quebec take to the streets to celebrate their patriotism and values.
-Because of this, many people view Saint Jean Baptiste Day as Canada’s National Day.
+Because of this, many people view Saint Jean Baptiste Day as Quebec’s National Day.
 While many citizens of Quebec consider this holiday to be a secular event, Saint Jean Baptiste remains the patron saint of French Canadians.